Chris Noel

 Chris Noel (Sandra Louise Noel, born July 2, 1941) is a retired American actress and entertainer.
 Noel is best known for her appearances in beach party movies in the 1960s, and for her work on the Armed Forces Radio And Television Service as the "Voice of Vietnam".
-A popular pin-up girl of the era, Noel made frequent visits to troops, and was at risk many times, having twice been shot down in the helicopters she was riding.
+A popular pin-up girl of the era, Noel made frequent visits to troops, and was at risk many times, having twice been shot at in the helicopters she was riding.
 She hosted the radio program A Date With Chris, one of Armed Forces Radio's most popular shows.

 Model

 Noel's picture appeared on the cover of Good Housekeeping magazine when she was 16 years old, and she was painted as a pin-up model by Gil Elvgren.
 Won the Miss Palm Beach pageant.
 After moving to New York City, she became a cheerleader for the New York Giants football team.
 Posters that showed her holding a Kodak Brownie camera were displayed in camera stores.
 She also had her own modeling school in Lake Park, Florida.
 Noel was the cover girl for a number of magazines and appeared in advertising for Ford Mustang and other products.